AG1965/sampleDSPFinCLLE/README.md

 You should then be able to create the objects with just typing `make`.

 ### use the commands
+use the default values of the command; just make sure that you have the library containing the display file in your library list, so that the CLE-compiler can find it.

 `ADDLIBLE <object library>`

 `CRTDSPF FILE(<object library>/DSPDA1FM) SRCFILE(<source library>/QDSPSRC) SRCMBR(DSPDA1FM)`

 `CRTBNDCL PGM(<object library>/DSPDA1) SRCFILE(<source library>/QCLLESRC) SRCMBR(DSPDA1)`